-(3) Bulkheads, geo-textile tubes, riprap revetments or other similar hardened shoreline structures.
-Bulkheads, geo-textile tubes, riprap revetments or other similar hardened shoreline structures may comprise up to 20 percent of an individual lake shoreline.
-These structures cannot be used adjacent to single-family residential uses.
-A compensatory littoral zone equal to the linear footage of the shoreline structure must be provided within the same lake meeting the following a.A five-foot wide littoral shelf planted with herbaceous wetland plants.
-To calculate the littorals for this shelf design indicate the number of linear feet of shoreline structure multiplied by five feet for the littoral shelf width divided by two to obtain the required plant quantity; or b.An equivalent littoral shelf design as approved by the Director.
+c.
+Plants must be installed in clusters around the lake perimeter.
+Placement of clusters at the inlet and outfall areas f.
+Survival of plant materials.
+A minimum of 80 percent survivability at one year is required for herbaceous wetland plants.
+Wetland trees and shrubs must be maintained per section 10-421(b).
+(3) Bulkheads, riprap revetments or other hardened shoreline structures.
+Bulkheads, riprap revetments or other hardened shoreline structures may comprise up to 20 percent of an individual lake shoreline.
+Hardened shoreline structures cannot be used adjacent to single-family residential uses.
+A compensatory littoral zone equal to the linear footage of the bulkhead must be provided within the same lake meeting the following criteria: a.
+A five-foot wide littoral shelf planted with herbaceous wetland plants to provide 50 percent coverage at b.
+An 8:1 slope littoral shelf with herbaceous wetland plants to provide 50 percent coverage at time of planting; or c.
+An equivalent littoral shelf design as approved by the director.